Based in New York City, USA,

 arisahaboshi.photography@gmail.com

 Arisa Haboshi is a Japanese human rights researcher and photographer based in New York city, documenting migration, labor, and faith within Senegalese communities.
+Her ongoing long-term project, New York Baye Falls, was awarded the Alexia Vision Grant 2026 in the Student category and the Alexia Emerging Photographer Grant 2026, sponsored by the VII Foundation.
 Her work examines how post-colonial structural violence shapes daily life - economically, politically, and socially - while highlighting the quiet resilience that sustains the community.

 In 2017, she graduated from Osaka University, with a Bachelor of Arts in Language and Culture, majoring in Swahili Language and African culture.
 During her time at the university, she spent one year in Tanzania, where she studied Swahili culture and literature.